thomasWeise/talks/README.md

 We show that the resulting (1+1)&nbsp;FEA can solve Trap, TwoMax, and Jump problems in polynomial runtime, whereas the (1+1)&nbsp;EA needs exponential runtime.
 Moreover, the (1+1)&nbsp;FEA performs very significantly faster on the NP-hard MaxSAT problem.
 We conclude the presentation with an outline of other properties of FFA and our other recent works.

+### 2.3.
+Frequency Fitness Assignment as Research Direction
+**[Frequency Fitness Assignment as Research Direction](https://thomasweise.github.io/talks/researchDirectionFFA.pdf)** briefly outlines the research direction *Frequency Fitness Assignment*&nbsp(FFA) of our team.
+It begins by introducing the field of optimization with a particular focus on metaheuristics.
+It then discusses how FFA works and how it can be plugged into metaheuristic optimization algorithms.
+We then show the past achievements resulting from this strand of research before giving pointers to the future tasks and challenges ahead.

 ## 3. Speaker Biography
 Prof.&nbsp;Dr.&nbsp;Thomas WEISE&nbsp;<span style="color:gray;font-size:90%">(汤卫思)</span> holds a full professorship at Hefei University&nbsp;<span style="color:gray;font-size:90%">(合肥大学)</span> in the city Hefei&nbsp;<span style="color:gray;font-size:90%">(合肥市)</span> in the province Anhui&nbsp;<span style="color:gray;font-size:90%">(安徽省)</span> in China.